 "AlphaDEX®" is a registered trademark of First Trust Portfolios L.P.
-First Trust Portf
+First Trust Portfolios L.P.
+First Trust Portfolios L.P. has obtained a patent for the AlphaDEX® stock selection methodology from the United States Patent and Trademark Office.

-Nasdaq-100°, Nasdaq-1000°, Nasdaq-1000 Index[®], Nasdaq Technology Dividend Index[TM], Nasdaq AlphaDEX° Developed Markets Ex-US Index, Nasdaq AlphaDEX° Emerging Markets Index, Nasdaq AlphaDEX° Europe Index, Nasdaq AlphaDEX° Large Cap Core Index, Nasdaq AlphaDEX° Large Cap Growth Index, Nasdaq AlphaDEX° Large Cap Value Index, Nasdaq IDS Core Index, Nasdaq US Smart Banks Index[TM], Nasdaq-100 Equal Weighted Index[TM], Nasdaq US Rising Dividend Achievers[TM] Index, and The Capital Strength Index[TM] ("Nasdaq Indexes") are registered trademarks and service marks of Nasdaq, Inc., (together with its affiliates hereinafter referred to as the "Corporations") and are licensed for use by First Trust.
-AlphaDEX° is a registered trademark owned by First Trust that has been licensed to Nasdaq, Inc. for use in the name of certain Nasdaq Indexes.
+Nasdaq AlphaDEX® Developed Markets Ex-US Index, Nasdaq AlphaDEX® Emerging Markets Index, Nasdaq AlphaDEX® Europe Index, Nasdaq AlphaDEX® Large Cap Core Index, Nasdaq AlphaDEX® Large Cap Value Index, Nasdaq AlphaDEX® Large Cap Value Index, Nasdaq AlphaDEX® Large Cap Growth Index, The Capital StrengthTM Index, Nasdaq US Smart Oil & Gas IndexTM, Nasdaq US Smart Banks IndexTM, Nasdaq US Rising Dividend AchieversTM Index, Nasdaq Technology Dividend IndexTM ("the Nasdaq Indexes") are registered trademarks and service marks of Nasdaq, Inc. (together with its affiliates hereinafter referred to as the "Corporations") and are licensed for use by First Trust.
+AlphaDEX® is a registered trademark owned by First Trust that has been licensed to Nasdaq, Inc. for use in the name of certain Nasdaq Indexes.
 The funds have not been passed on by the Corporations as to their legality or suitability.
 The funds are not issued, endorsed, sold or promoted by the Corporations.
 THE CORPORATIONS MAKE NO WARRANTIES AND BEAR NO LIABILITY WITH RESPECT TO THE FUNDS.